Join our newsletter for updates and exclusive content!

 Basics of Extruded Aluminum (80/20) Campervan Building

-The first time we built a campervan with extruded aluminum, we were quite overwhelmed with HOW it was going to work.
+The first time that we built out a campervan with extruded aluminum, we were quite overwhelmed with HOW it was going to work.
 It is not a hammer and nail job.
-However, once you distill it down to some basics, it becomes really easy to work with.
+However, once you distill it down to some basics, it becomes quite simple.

 Let’s dig into profiles and connectors a bit more.